We have now closed for applications, but there are spaces left for Beginners and Intermediate students (i.e. pre-GCSE level).

-Please go to greeksummerschool.org for further details and to apply.
+Please go to greeksummerschool.org for further details and to contact us if you would like to apply.

 Director Professor Catherine Steel

 Director of Studies Henry Cullen

 The Summer School takes place at Bryanston School, Blandford, Dorset, by kind permission of the Headmistress and Governors.
 The School is situated in a beautiful setting in extensive grounds on the outskirts of Blandford, and has excellent facilities for study and recreation.

 Students are divided into three main categories: Beginners, Intermediate (up to GCSE standard) and Advanced (GCSE standard and beyond).
 Within these categories, tutorial groups will be formed of people who are, as far as possible, at the same level.

 Beginners will use the JACT course Reading Greek.
 They may buy this at a reduced rate to keep.
 To get full benefit from such an intensive course, the work must be consolidated not too long afterwards.
 Before the fortnight ends, all beginners will have read some original Greek, probably some Homer or an extract of Greek Tragedy.

 Intermediate groups: There will be several levels between Beginners and GCSE standard.
 Groups will start at various points in Reading Greek or Taylor’s Greek to GCSE course to consolidate their linguistic knowledge, and will go on to the next texts of the course (World of Heroes or Intellectual Revolution) or to other texts; starting point, progress and finishing point may vary considerably in these groups, but some substantial passages of original Greek should be read in all of them.